Join Us

 SBC: Single Board Computer – Everything needed to run a desktop OS on a single board.

-*Some peripherals will still require external PHY’s/hardware (ethernet)
+*Some peripherals still require external PHY’s/hardware (Ethernet).

-Some common examples of Microcontrollers and Microprocessors:
+Here are some common examples of Microcontrollers and Microprocessors:

-• Microchip ATMEGA328 (Arduino).
+• Microchip ATMEGA328 (Arduino)

-• STMicro STM32 (Not like you can buy them).
+• STMicro STM32

-• Espressif ESP32.
+• Espressif ESP32

-• BCM28xx/BCM2711 (Raspberry Pi).
+• BCM28xx/BCM2711 (Raspberry Pi)

-• AM335x (Beagle Bone).
+• AM335x (Beagle Bone)

-• Jetson Nano (Tegra K1).
+• Jetson Nano (Tegra K1)

-• Computer CPU’s.
+• Computer CPUs

 Real World Example

-We came up with two very different solutions:
+We proposed two different solutions:

 Microprocessor Solution

-• Less external audio hardware.
+• Less external audio hardware

-• Easy to implement software using existing libraries.
+• Simple software implementation using existing libraries

 Microcontroller Solution

-• Limited flexibility.
+• Limited flexibility

-• Requires a lot of analog and digital hardware.
+• Required extensive analog and digital hardware

-• Real-time audio, minimal latency.
+• Real-time audio with minimal latency

 Our Answer